mariephlpp/News-classification/README.md

 The results are compared on three different datasets.
 For the first dataset, it appears the Deep CNN and a model called NLP shallow gives the best accuracy scores (respectively 96.2% and 92.1%) when for the other models tested, the accuracy scores remain below 50%.
 For the second dataset, the results are slightly higher on average than the ones described before, the best accuracy score is 68% and 68,4% for two LSTMs.
 For the third dataset, the results are way better, all above 50%.
 The models used are also different from the ones described above.
 The best model would be a GCN, and a HC-CB-3.

 The second paper also covers the processus of text classification over two different datasets.
 They use a LSVM Classifier only but play with the data cleaning, on several options, and on the several features:
-- Punctuation: twelve types of punctuaction derived from the Linguistic Inquiry and Word COunt software (LIWC) are used.
+- Punctuation: Twelve types of punctuaction derived from the Linguistic Inquiry and Word COunt software (LIWC) are used.
 - LIWC: It is a lexicon that allows to extract the proportions of words into several ategories.
 It can represents psycholinguisitic processes, summary categories, part-of-speech categories...
 - Readability: Those are features to indicate text understandability (number of characters, complex words...)
 - Ngrams: It aims to extract unigrams and bigrams derived from the bag of words representatio of each news articles.
 These features are then tf-idf vectorized.